Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Theoretical framework

 \subsubsection{Region partition.}

-To obtain meaningful macroscopic traffic measurements, it is essential that each measurement region $a$ contains traffic conditions that are approximately homogeneous.
-If the entire spherical airspace $\mathcal{A}$ were treated as a single measurement region, the resulting flow and density would mix fundamentally different traffic states, i.e., drones flying at free-flow speeds and drones engaged in congestion under high-density conditions would be aggregated together.
-As a consequence, the resulting flow–density pairs do not correspond to a point on the FD but instead represent a linear combination of multiple points on the FD.
+As discussed in the literature, FDs calibrated from empirical data often differ from their theoretical counterparts, and one important reason is the presence of non-stationary traffic conditions \citep{cassidy1998bivariate,blandin2013phase,bramich2022fitting}.
+For example, if the entire spherical airspace $\mathcal{A}$ is treated as a single measurement region, the resulting flow and density data may contain mixed traffic conditions, with some drones operating under free-flow conditions while others experience congestion.
+As a result, the corresponding flow--density pairs do not represent a single point on the FD, but rather a linear combination of multiple traffic states on the FD.
+To address this issue, we apply a set of methods to identify near-stationary traffic conditions.
+These methods are introduced in this and the following sections.